 Kateřina Kellerová

-Mrs Kellerová’s Stars symbolically open up a space for imagination, calm, and inner pause.
-They remind us that even in the midst of an urban environment, a place can emerge that briefly draws people out of everyday haste and offers them a different way of perceiving space.
-The star motif naturally turns attention upward, toward lightness, dreaming, and quiet reflection.
+Kateřina Kellerová’s stars symbolically open up a space for imagination, calm, and inner pause.
+They remind us that even in the midst of an urban environment, a place can emerge that briefly draws a person out of the rush of everyday life and offers a different way of perceiving space.
+The motif of stars naturally turns our attention upward — toward lightness, dreaming, and quiet reflection.